 - Compete in gunnysack races.
 Find your way through a straw maze.
 Pet barnyard animals

-- Enjoy food and desserts from local vendors or bring a picnic
+- Sample food and desserts from local vendors or bring a picnic

-Free Admission for Members: Regional Parks members get free, one-time admission for two adults and two children and free parking when they present their parking tag at the entrance.
+Free Admission for Members!
+Regional Parks members get free, one-time admission for two adults and two children and free parking when they present their parking pass at the entrance.